 Looking back, bumping into someone with similar likes to me wasn’t so strange at all.
 I mean, if people didn’t have similarities and shared ideas and experiences, human beings would have no connection to each other at all.

 I remember once on a dull night shift I decided to compile a list of my top 20 favourite singles but it expanded and expanded until it became my top 100.
-I showed it to Andy and he began compiling his own version.
+I showed it to my colleague Andy and he began compiling his own version.
 We compared notes and found that there was so much music that we both liked that our compilations overlapped in so many area.
 There were, of course, some areas of music that Andy liked which didn’t appeal to me but there was much more that we had in common.
 Andy though had quite a few artists and songs on his list that I had never heard of and as we talked and pulled out more and more tracks from our memory banks, I became desperate for something that I liked but would be new to him and so I started racking my brains for something he would never have heard of.

 After a few moments I remembered an artist so obscure that Andy would never have heard of in a month of Sundays.’
 Andy,’ I told him.
 ‘I’ve got one record that I really don’t think you’ll know.
 It’s by a Japanese percussionist.’